BrownfieldPlantLab/SNPFreqPlot/README.md

 # SNPFreqPlot
 A plotting app to visualise the SNPs across a region

+A hosted version of the app can be found here: http://biocrstudio.otago.ac.nz:3838/snpfreqplot/

-To be run using R
+To run locally using R

 ## Install required packages:
 ```